TomerPacific/enhanced_drop_down/README.md

             })
 ```

-2. The data source can be a list of items
+2. The data source can be a list of items (of String type)

 ```
  EnhancedDropDown.withData(